open-telemetry/semantic-conventions/docs/database/database-spans.md

   > guidelines in this section.

 - an exception is thrown by the instrumented method call
-- the instrumented method returns error in another way
+- the instrumented method returns an error in another way

 When the operation ends with an error, instrumentation:

 - SHOULD set the span status code to `Error`
 - SHOULD set the `error.type` attribute
-- SHOULD set the span status description when it has additional information about the error that aligns with [Span Status Description][SpanStatus] and can't be inferred from `db.response.status_code` or `error.type` attributes.
+- SHOULD set the span status description when it has additional information about the error that aligns with [Span Status Description][SpanStatus].

+  It's NOT RECOMMENDED to duplicate `db.response.status_code` or `error.type` in span status description.

   When the operation fails with an exception, the span status description SHOULD be set to the exception message.